onlyuser/NatLang/README.md

 About
 -----

-NatLang is a parser framework for natural language processing.
+NatLang is a pseudo-GLR parser framework for natural language processing.
 It enumerates all grammatical interpretations of a sentence given a grammar specification and a POS database.
+Right now, only English is supported.

 For example: